CodeXL

-CodeXL (formerly AMD CodeXL) was an open-source software development tool suite which included a GPU debugger, a GPU profiler, a CPU profiler, Graphics frame analyzer and a static shader/kernel analyzer.
+CodeXL (formerly AMD CodeXL) was an open-source software development tool suite which included a GPU debugger, a GPU profiler, a CPU profiler, a graphics frame analyzer and a static shader/kernel analyzer.

 CodeXL was mainly developed by AMD.
 With version 2.0 CodeXL was made part of GPUOpen and is free and open-source software subject to the requirements of the MIT License.
 It is no longer branded as an AMD product.